 Why this CV works

-• Most teachers have some form of teaching practice experience during their education, which you can definitely include on your teacher CV!
+- Most teachers have some form of student teaching experience during their education, which you can totally include on your teacher resume.
+When listing your student teaching experience, focus on what you contributed instead of your responsibilities, but clearly state the subject and grades you taught in a resume bullet.

 Why this CV works

-• If you’re a qualified supply teacher (or teacher) in your region, include that in a dedicated “Certifications” section on your supply teacher CV.
-This will help you stand out from other applicants, as this is not required in every area.
+- If you’re a certified substitute teacher (or teacher) in your state, include that in a dedicated “Certifications” section on your substitute teacher resume.
+This will help you stand out from other applicants, as this is not required in every state.

 Why this CV works